ba-st/Ansible/docs/PublisherSubscriber.md

 # Publish-Subscribe
 (based on the [offical python tutorial](https://www.rabbitmq.com/tutorials/tutorial-three-python.html))

 Let's create an example of a publish-subscribe communication pattern by setting up a logging system.
-To build it we will use two images, the first one will emit log events acting as publisher and in the second one, you'll spawn a couple of subscribers receiving the logs and print them on the transcript.
+To build it we will use two images, the first one will emit log events acting as publisher and in the second one, you'll spawn a couple of subscribers receiving the logs and print them on the Transcript.

 ![Diagram of publish-subscribe](publish_subscribe.png)